megharaman/data-science-portfolio/README.md

 ### 5. [Spotify Data Analysis](./projects/spotify-data)
-**Tools:** R, ggplot2, Regression, Time Series Forecasting, Text Mining, K means, LASSO, Predictive Modeling This deep dive aims to identify what affects the music that we listen to.
+**Tools:** R, ggplot2, Regression, Time Series Forecasting, Text Mining, K means, LASSO, Predictive Modeling

+This deep dive aims to identify what affects the music that we listen to.
 I analyze a variety of musical attributes and listening history to see if we can identify trends in listening history.
-Utilizing this data, I created a popularity prediction metric to see based on internal (music factors) and external (namely socioeconomic factors), can I predict what songs will be popular?
+Utilizing this data, I created a popularity prediction metric to see based on internal (music factors) and external (namely socioeconomic factors).
+Can I predict what songs will be popular?

 - [Link to medium article](./projects/spotify-data/README.md)
 - [RMarkdown File](./projects/spotify-data/SpotifyMusicTrends.Rmd)

 ---

 ## About Me